 Members promote and raise awareness of the Show through the sale and distribution of merchandise bearing the Show's logos.
 The committee contributes product ideas, identifies sales venues and works with other committees to fill any needs for logo products.
 Members staff the Show merchandise booths during the event's entire run.

-Members of this committee work closely with the Buildings and Grounds Department in the setup, operation and teardown of Reliant Park buildings and grounds.
+Members of this committee work closely with the Buildings and Grounds Department in the setup, operation and teardown of NRG Park buildings and grounds.

 Rodeo Ticket Sales